VikOlliver/RepRapMicron/README.md

 ## Contributing
 Please do join in.
 We need everything.
 Coders, makers, nanoscience experts, materials scientists, 3D printing experts, manual writers, graphics artists, dancers, the works.
 Well, maybe not the dancers.

 The main repository of knowledge is the wiki on the [main project page](https://reprap.org/wiki/RepRapMicron).
 General updates go on [the blog](http://blog.reprap.org/).
-There is some coverage on the Facebook RepRap page.
+There is some coverage on the Facebook RepRap page, and commentary is welcomed.

 ## Licence
 GPL V3 or later

 ## Project status
-Early Alpha.
+Early Alpha, but functional.